GueroudjiAmal/Recup_Data/README.md

 ## Yappi
-1. [Pstat view of the yappi report](Reports/yappi_pstat.prof) It call be visualized using `snakeViz`
+1. [Pstat view of the yappi report](Reports/yappi_pstat.prof)

+   It can be visualized using `snakeViz`
    ![Yappi Pstat report performance](media/SnakeViz_view_yappi_report.png) Fig. Yappi Pstat performance from html report of Snakeviz

-3. [Callgrind view of the yappi report](Reports/yappi_callgrind.prof) It call be visualized using `kcachegring`
+3. [Callgrind view of the yappi report](Reports/yappi_callgrind.prof)

+   It can be visualized using `kcachegring`
    ![Yappi Callgrind report performance](media/CallGrind_view_yappi_report.png) Fig. Yappi CallGrind performance